 - Create a custom product feed.
 Relying on a feed from your website can often have restrictions.
 Creating a custom feed allows you to edit all fields you need including writing keyword-rich product titles.
 You can do this without affecting how your product appears on your website.

 - Append your product titles in Google Merchant Centre.
 It is possible to take a product feed that is supplied by your website and append fields such as product title e.g. If title equals New Balance 574 then edit title to New Balance 574 | Gold | Men’s | Medium.
 This is often the most simple solution and, again, does not affect how your product appears on your website.

 As previously mentioned, the client’s product was quite niche and in Google Shopping you can’t choose the keywords you are bidding on.
 This meant negative keywords were of huge importance.
-I would spend an hour a week adding negative keywords to the account.
+I would spend at least an hour a week running search query reports and adding negative keywords to the account.
 This still needs constant maintenance and even though ROI from the campaign is high, around 10% > 20% of queries are still irrelevant.
 Thankfully, due to low CPCs and by reacting quickly to new irrelevant queries, this can be kept under control and the remainder of search queries the product ads appear for convert well.

 By getting creative with bid strategies, product titles and audience bid adjustments while staying on top of negative keywords, you can achieve great results from Google Shopping campaigns.
 Every business is different but hopefully these tips will help give you ideas for your business.
 If you need help with your Google Shopping campaigns and are interested in working with a Google Shopping Consultant then contact me for some free advice.